akthammomani/MAXELLA-APP-Movies-Tensorflow-Recommenders-TFRS/README.md

 To learn more, see the [tutorial](https://www.tensorflow.org/recommenders/examples/basic_retrieval) on how to build a movie recommender system, or check the API docs for the [API](https://www.tensorflow.org/recommenders/api_docs/python/tfrs) reference.

 ## 5. [Data Wrangling & Exploratory Data Analysis EDA](https://github.com/akthammomani/MAXELLA-APP-Movies-Tensorflow-Recommenders-TFRS/tree/main/Notebooks/Data_Wrangling_Exploratory_Data_Analysis_EDA)

+The Data wrangling step focuses on collecting our data, organizing it, and making sure it's well defined.
+For our project we have collected below datasets to have a good foundation so we can build a Deep Learning model with the best performance possible:
+ * movie_lens/1m-ratings
+ * movie_lens/1m-movies:
+ * movies_metadata.csv
+ * credits.csv